Lilxof/Lilxof/README.md

 # 🏄‍♂️ Hi there, I'm Michele - aka Lilxof 👋

 I'm an Italian boy of 18yo.
 I'm just chillin' and tryin' to get a better life.
-Im here to learn more thing 'bout this programmin' things.
+Im here to learn more thing 'bout this programmin' and cybersecurity things.
 Imma post some of my project in the future.
 LUV 👾

 **`[Developer/3D artist/MoneyMaker]`**